42Automation/long-context-experiments/README.md

 * Q4.
 Distractor loaded query.
 The information is found in the document, but the document has similar, yet conflicting pieces of information.
 * Q5.
 Multiple document query.
 The needed information is found in the documents but the answer needs to combine information over multiple documents.
 * Q6.
 Missing data query.
 The information requested is not found in the document, though it is semantically related to the document content, so the query cannot be answered.
----

 * Q7.
 Ambiguous query.
 The exact information requested is not directly found in the document but a very close piece of information is available.
-* Q8.
-Very ambiguous query.
-The exact information requested is not found in the document and it takes some reasoning to relate available content to the question.

 ## Actual queries